 The little milk bottle looking things are actually the 9.5 oz bottles of Starbucks' chilled Mocha Frappuccino that you can buy at the grocery or convenience store.
 I just peeled the plastic Starbucks labels off them and spray painted the caps green.

-I purchased two of these Santa mugs at the thrift store for $1 last week.
+I purchased two of these Santa mugs at the thrift store for $1 last week (you can find very authentic looking reproductions HERE, if you can't find the originals).

 The only worthwhile Christmas stuff I have found at the thrifts this year!!!